istio/old_mixer_repo/doc/dev/adapters.md

 ![flow: mixer and adapter interaction](./img/mixer%20adapter%20flow.svg)

-Let's take a detail look at them:
+Let's take a detailed look at them:

 ### Initialization-time

 This is when Mixer is booted and adapters are initialized.
 Every adapter must implement a `GetInfo `function which returns an `adapter.Info` object.
 During initialization, Mixer invokes this function for all known adapters.
-The `adapter.Info` describes the templates an adapter wants to support as well as how to construct its `builder` object
+The `adapter.Info` describes the templates an adapter wants to support as well as how to construct its `builder` object.

 `adapter.Info` (Details in [info.go](https://github.com/istio/mixer/blob/master/pkg/adapter/info.go)) contains the
 following information: